 Artist Responsibility – Gallery Exhibits

-- Artists in the current show are required to docent one afternoon (4 hours) per month for the 2 months of the show.
+Artists in the current show are required to docent one afternoon (4 hours) per month for the 2 months of the show.

-- Artists will be contacted if one of their pieces sells.
+Artists will be contacted if one of their pieces sells.
 They will have the option of replacing that piece before the end of the show, at no cost, or asking that it stay on the wall until the show ends.
 Please do not allow patrons to take home their bought art unless you have called the artist and know that they can replace their spot.

-- All artwork must be signed out on an itemized inventory list found in the Current Show Binder by the artist or their agent on Exchange Days (Day to drop off work or pick up unsold work.) unless other arrangements have been made with the Gallery Director or their agent.
+All artwork must be signed out on an itemized inventory list found in the Current Show Binder by the artist or their agent on Exchange Days (Day to drop off work or pick up unsold work.) unless other arrangements have been made with the Gallery Director or their agent.

 Artist Responsibility – Virtual Exhibits

-- Artists are responsible for providing high quality digital images of their work.
-Images are to be neatly cropped and should not include frames or matts.
+Artists are responsible for providing high-quality digital images of their work.
+Images are to be neatly cropped and should not include frames or mats.
 Photograph artwork before you put it behind glass to prevent glare and/or reflection issues.

-- All artists must provide a Current Biography for the website.
+All artists must provide a Current Biography for the website, as stated above.

-- Artists will be contacted if their piece sells and will be responsible for coordinating delivery with the buyer unless the buyer is local.
+Artists will be contacted if a piece of theirs sells and will be responsible for coordinating delivery with the buyer unless the buyer is local.

-- - - - - -
+- - - - - - - - - -